Try JustDone

 • No context or personal qualifiers: Humans sprinkle “in my experience,” “often,” or “really,” showing a personal point of view.

-How to Reduce False Positives: My Actionable Tips
+How to Reduce False Positives: Actionable Tips

 Add personal anecdotes or reflections.
 Even a short aside like “I had to rethink my approach” personalizes your work.
 Small human details reset the detectors.